ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-26-03_Introduction_to_numpy.md

 # Tutorial

 The class will be live-coded in a Jupyter notebook.
-The annotated notebook will be available after the lesson.
+The annotated notebook is available as [03-intro-numpy.ipynb](http://nbviewer.jupyter.org/github/ASU-CompMethodsPhysics-PHY494/PHY494-resources/blob/master/03_numpy/03-intro-numpy.ipynb).